WordsTree/wordstree-pocket-navigator/README.txt

 - Meta Box added to posts and pages screen with the user's Pocket links.

+= 1.0.1 =

+- Fixed CSS presentation for the Post Editor Screen.

 == Upgrade Notice ==

 = 1.0 =

 Our first version.

+= 1.0.1 =

+Bug Fixes.